 Based on the early human clinical trials we present there appears to be a strong argument for the safe and effective use of stem cell therapy in the treatment of orthopedic conditions.
 While we wait for phase II/III trials the current data is encouraging and supports use of stem cell therapy in the clinical setting.

-Stem Cell Therapy for Knee Conditions
+Stem Cells in Knee Conditions

 |Year||Author||No. of Patients||Delivery and Cell Type||Follow-up||Safety Outcome||Efficacy Outcome|